RCasatta/nexus_relay/README.md

 ### SUBSCRIBE

 The clients can subscribe to a topic which is a just a string.
-However there are standard topics:
+However there are topics with suggested format:

 * Liquidex: Use topic `sell_asset_id|buy_asset_id` to receive proposal selling/buying the specified asset ids
 * Psets: Use topic `wallet_id` as specified in https://github.com/ElementsProject/ELIPs/pull/25 to receive PSETs published relative to the `wallet_id`.
-Note the server don't and can't guarantee pset received are generated from `wallet_id` and must be validated client side.
+Note the server don't and can't guarantee pset received are generated from `wallet_id` and must be validated client side, for example validating that in the PSET there are already signature from other member of the `wallet_id` and verifying PSET outputs.
 * Setups: Use a `random_string` as topic for custom coordination such as multisig setup

 For example if I am interested in buying LBTC with USDT in Liquid Mainnet: